DataBiosphere/cgp-deployment/README.md

 #### Installing in `prod` mode
+Once the above steps have been completed we are now ready to install the components of the CGP.
 As an example the following specification has worked well for a small-scale production environment :

 * Ubuntu Server 16.04
 * r4.xlarge